Kevin Brennan (actor)

 Kevin Martin Brennan (12 September 1920 – 17 December 1998) was an Australian-born British-based film and television actor.
 He appeared in the children's ITV series A Bunch of Fives in the 1970s and as Doris Luke's love interest Tom Logan in the British soap opera Crossroads in 1982.

+Early in his career while still in Australia he narrated the acclaimed 1954 documentary The Back of Beyond directed by John Heyer.